Learn How Acupuncture can Treat Glaucoma

 The ‘boost’ is given in the form of acupuncture and other similar techniques of traditional Chinese medicine.
 And before you start picturing acupuncture needles in your eyes, you’ll be relieved to learn that most acupoints to treat eye conditions are located on the feet, hands, and eyebrows (that’s the closest we will go).
 The treatment may prevent/slow further loss of eyesight, manage eye pressure, and encourage the bodys natural healing mechanisms.

 Simply put, acupuncture treatment focuses on strengthening the entire body and maintaining a balanced state.
 It aims to increase the supply of blood, oxygen and nutrients to the tissues of the eye – without side effects.
 However, it’s important to explore acupuncture treatment for glaucoma as early possible to improve the outcome.
-So if you or your loved is diagnosed with glaucoma or you have an issue with your eyes, please contact Centre of Balance and let our highly experienced professionals leverage their skills and knowledge to help you maintain healthy vision.
+So if you or your loved is diagnosed with glaucoma or you have an issue with your eyes, please contact Centre of Balance in Hamilton or Remuera, Auckland and let our highly experienced professionals apply their skills and knowledge to help you maintain healthy vision.

 Our Offer to You